FIWARE/contribution-requirements/docs/docker.md

 Keep in mind that could be possible predefine some values for these labels and modify then during the building of the docker image.
 In the following example, we have predefined some values in the Dockerfile content and during the construction of the docker image, we modify some of them.
-The reason is to allow the building outside of Docker Hub or without specifing the corresponding arguments in the command line.
+The reason is to allow the building outside of Docker Hub or without specifying the corresponding arguments in the command-line.
 Note that a Docker build hook can be used to automate the date and branch functions.

 ```dockerfile